fioncat/spacenvim/README.md

 ## Install

-First of all, you should have [Neovim](https://neovim.io) installed in your machine.
-If you are using mac, run:
+You should have [Neovim](https://neovim.io) installed in your machine:

 ```shell
 brew install neovim